Victor, Rush-Henrietta take cheerleading state titles

-Section Five has dominated the state cheerleading competitions since the sport was added to the New York championship list in 2016.
+ROCHESTER, N.Y.
+(WROC) — Section V has dominated the state cheerleading competitions since the sport was added to the New York championship list in 2016.
 After the first year where the Rochester area did not win a single state title, two local schools came home with gold trophies in 2023.

 Victor and Rush-Henrietta made it 17 total state championships for Section Five schools in seven years of competition.